eventura26/English-and-Spanish-Word-Generator/README.md

 ## Project Overview

 ### Project Description
-A random word generator along with a word search that provides an English translation of a Spanish word and vice-versa.
+A word search along with random word generator that provides an Spanish translation of a English word.

 ### API and Data Sample
 - Merriam-Webster Dictionary API - https://www.dictionaryapi.com/